Littlebourne to Canterbury city centre

 • a stepped cycle path on Longport.

-For the narrower streets, such as Burgate and Church Street, cyclists will be on the road.
+For the narrower streets, such as Burgate and Church Street, cyclists are on the road.

-There will be additional pedestrian crossing points along Longport near St Augustine’s Roundabout and Littlebourne Road outside St Martin’s Hospital.
+There are additional pedestrian crossing points along Longport near St Augustine’s Roundabout and Littlebourne Road outside St Martin’s Hospital.

 • kerb and tabletop ramp alterations at the Burgate junction with Lower Bridge Street